okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/social-login/main/index.md

 In the URL, replace `${yourOktaDomain}` with your org's base URL, and then replace the following values:

-* `client_id` &mdash; use the `client_id` value from your Okta app integration.
+* `client_id`: Use the `client_id` value from your Okta app integration.
 This is not the `client_id` from the Identity Provider.
 For example, `0oawjqpb2wcUAWM8C0h7`.

-* `response_type` &mdash; determines which flow is used.
+* `response_type`: Determines which flow is used.
 For the [Implicit](/docs/guides/implement-grant-type/implicit/main/) flow, this should be `id_token`.
 For the [Authorization Code](/docs/guides/implement-grant-type/authcode/main/) flow, this should be `code`.

-* `response_mode` &mdash; determines how the authorization response should be returned.
+* `response_mode`: Determines how the authorization response should be returned.
 This should be `fragment`.

-* `scope` &mdash; determines the claims that are returned in the ID token.
+* `scope`: Determines the claims that are returned in the ID token.
 Include the scopes that you want to request authorization for and separate each with a `%20` (space character).
 You need to include at least the `openid` scope.
 You can request any of the standard OpenID Connect scopes about users, such as `profile` and `email` as well as any custom scopes specific to your Identity Provider.

-* `redirect_uri` &mdash; the location where Okta returns a browser after the user finishes authenticating with their Identity Provider.
+* `redirect_uri`: The location where Okta returns a browser after the user finishes authenticating with their Identity Provider.
 This URL must start with `https` and must match one of the redirect URIs that you configured in the previous section.

-* `state` &mdash; protects against cross-site request forgery (CSRF).
+* `state`: Protects against cross-site request forgery (CSRF).
 This can be set to any value.

-* `nonce` &mdash; a string included in the returned ID token.
+* `nonce`: A string included in the returned ID token.
 Use it to associate a client session with an ID token and to mitigate replay attacks.
 This can be set to any value.

 For a full explanation of all of these parameters, see: [/authorize Request parameters](/docs/reference/api/oidc/#request-parameters).